afscrome/TelligentProfiler/Readme.txt

         USING THE ADDON
 ================================

-After a page has loaded, a list of timings will be shown in the top left of the screen showing how long it has taken to load a number of resources on your page.
-Clicking on these timings will open a popup showing a hierarchy of the operations taken to load
+After a page has loaded, a list of timings will be shown in the top left of the screen, each one showing how long it has taken to load a resource used by the current page.

-The addon can be configured via the Profiler.config file in your website root:

-    localOnly - Profiler results will only be shown when viewing from a local browser

-    trivialDuration - actions taking less than this time will be hidden in the trace window unless you click on the "Show Trivial" link

-    excludePaths - a comma seperated lists of paths to exclude from profiling

-    popupPosition (Left or Right) - Sets where the profiler metrics will be displayed

-    maxTracesToShow - the maximum number or traces to show at any one time
+Clicking on one of these these timings will open a popup showing a hierarchy of the operations taken to that resource.

+By default, performance results will be shown to all users accessign the community from the server itself, as well as Administrators.
+This can be customised by configuring the Performance Profiler plugin.

 ================================